-Unfished equilibrium spawning biomass at the start of the year was found using weight-at-age, maturity-at-age, natural mortality, and unfished, equilibrium recruitment (R_0).
+Unfished equilibrium spawning biomass at the start of the year is found using weight-at-age, maturity-atage, natural mortality, and unfished, equilibrium recruitment (R_0).
 As with the method for determining the initial population, the unfished equilibrium spawning biomass is determined after simulating forward in time to ensure the value is at equilibrium.